kenybapin/flask-spotify-app/README.md

-# Create a flask app using spotify API
+# Create a spotify app with flask

 ## Requirements